 | Option | How It Works | Timeline |

-| Apply at Spanish Consulate in your country | Book appointment at nearest Spanish consulate, submit EX-15 form + passport + reason for NIE | 4–8 weeks |
+| Apply at the Spanish Consulate in your country | Book an appointment at the nearest Spanish consulate, submit EX-15 form + passport + reason for NIE | 4–8 weeks |

 | PoA representative applies in Spain on your behalf | Representative appears at Spanish police station with your PoA and certified documents | 2–4 weeks |